thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-databricks-add-connection.md

      ![Add a Databricks connection]({{ site.baseurl }}/images/embrace-databricks-connection-type-ts-cloud.png "Add a Databricks connection")

 4. Enter the connection details for your Databricks data source.

+   Refer to the [Databricks connection reference]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-databricks-connection-reference.html) for more information on each of the specific attributes you must enter for your connection.

 5. (Optional) Provide additional key-value pairs that you need to set up your connection to Databricks, by doing the following: